Women in Bhutan

 Economic development in the country of Bhutan has increased opportunities for women to participate in fields such as medicine (both as physicians and nurses), teaching, and administration.
 Women were providing more labor than men in all sectors of the economy.
 Less than 4 percent of the total female work force was unemployed, compared with nearly 10 percent of men who had no occupation.
 In particular, nearly 10 percent of government employees were women by 1989.
 During their government careers, women civil servants were allowed three months of maternity leave with full pay for three deliveries and leave without pay for any additional deliveries.

 Although women elected to office remained relatively few (14% before local elections according to the UNHCR), more than half of voters in initial local government elections were women.
 This has raised the question of whether women would benefit from quotas in public service.

 In 1981, the government founded the National Women's Association of Bhutan to improve the socioeconomic status of women, particularly those in rural areas.

 Economic participation

 Economic development has increased opportunities for women to participate in fields such as medicine, both as physicians and nurses; teaching; and administration.
-By 1989 nearly 10 percent of government employees were women, and the top civil service examination graduate in 1989 was a woman.
-During their government careers, women civil servants were allowed three months maternity leave with full pay for three deliveries and leave without pay for any additional deliveries.
+By 1989 nearly 10 percent of government employees were women.

 Reflecting the dominance of males in society, girls were outnumbered three to two in primary and secondary-level schools.
 With many pro-women organizations on the rise including CSO, MBO etc. women have been seen to be contributing towards livelihoods of individual families.
 For instance SABAH-Bhutan tries to empower women in earning through weaving, tailoring food processing and other economic activities, thereby making women participate in earning for the family(s).